 Baby lip quivering refers to a condition in which the baby’s lips, primarily the lower lip, tremble rapidly.
 It would look like something a cartoon character would display when it’s cold.
 Sometimes, the trembling of the lips might be associated with other actions, such as crying.

 A baby’s lips may quiver due to various reasons.
-It could be due to something as simple as feeling cold or a complex issue, such as an immature nervous system.
+It could be due to something as simple as feeling cold or a complex issue, such as an immature nervous system or low vitamin levels.
 While you need not panic every time your baby does something different, it is important to keep a watchful eye when an out-of-the-ordinary action or behavior becomes repetitive and interferes with the baby’s wellbeing.

 In this post, we will tell you why a baby’s lips quiver, when you should be worried, and the treatment options.